sgtcoolguy/axway-open-docs/content/en/docs/appc/AMPLIFY_Runtime_Services/AMPLIFY_Runtime_Services_How-tos/Deploy_an_API_Builder_Standalone_application_to_AMPLIFY_Runtime_Services.md

 $ acs config --set PORT=8080 myproject
 ```

-*Important*
+{{% alert title="⚠️ Warning" color="primary" %}}*Important*

 You may already have an existing project, "myproject".
-If you do, and you know that it is not being used and you wish to delete it, or if you want to delete this example project on ARS, you can execute: **acs remove myproject**.
+If you do, and you know that it is not being used and you wish to delete it, or if you want to delete this example project on ARS, you can execute: **acs remove myproject**.{{% /alert %}}

 ## Build a Docker image